 Morality, as we all know, is inexorably linked to practical reason.
 It is also essential to esthetic truth and intellectual pursuit and honesty.
 As E. Michael Jones rightly puts it,

 Truth, as Plato puts it, is like seeing things the way they really are.
-And practical reason (another word for morality) is one of the main tools for discovering metaphysical truth.
+And the practical reason (another word for morality) is one of the main tools for discovering metaphysical truth.

 Yet since Cronenberg dismisses practical reason in his ideological calculus, there was no way for him to make a logical point without falling into his own trap.
 In the process, he has become a monster, as one scholar has argued.